 Program C-2.4: The City shall require the use of oaks and other native plant species for project landscaping.
-To that end, the City shallrequire recommend collection and propagation of acorns and other plant material from Fort Ord oak woodlands to be used for restoration areas or as landscape material.
+To that end, the City shall require recommend collection and propagation of acorns and other plant material from Fort Ord oak woodlands to be used for restoration areas or as landscape material plants.
+However, this program does not exclude the use of non-native plant species.

-Program C-2.5: The City shall provide the following standards for plantings that may occur under oak trees; 1) plantings may occur within the dripline of mature trees, but only at a distance of five feet from the trunk and 2) plantings under and around oaks should be selected from the list of approved species compiled by the California Oak Foundation (see Compatible Plants Under and the surfaces around tree trunks shall should be mulched, paving materialsshall should be used that are permeable to water, aeration vents shall should be installed in impervious pavement, and root zone excavation shall should be avoided.
+Program C-2.5: The City shall provide the following standards for plantings that may occur under oak trees: 1) plantings may occur within the dripline of mature trees, but only at a distance of five feet from the trunk and 2) plantings under and around oaks should be selected from the list of approved species compiled by the California Oak Foundation (see Compatible Plants Under and Around Oaks).

+Program C-2.6: The City shall require that paving within the dripline of preserved oak trees be avoided wherever possible.
+To minimize paving impacts the surfaces around tree trunks shall should be mulched, paving materials shall should be used that are permeable to water, aeration vents shall should be installed in impervious pavement, and root zone excavation shall should be avoided.